-Creates a pen with the given color, width, style, cap style, join style, and stipple.
+Creates a pen with the given color, width, style, cap style (see get-cap), join style (see get-join), and stipple.
 For the case that the color is specified using a name, see color-database<%> for information about color names; if the name is not known, the pen's color is black.